thalient-ai/zotero-scripts/README.md

 ### zotero-attachment-rename

-This script renames attachment files and titles based on their parent item’s metadata.
+This script renames attachment filenames and titles based on their parent item’s metadata.
+It can be performed on selected items, all items within a collection, or all items within a saved search.

 **Features:**
 - Rename attachment filenames.